 4. Database Port Discovery

 We implemented another important improvement for the database discovery.
 First, we added the capability to scan MySQL database servers.
-Additionally, we enhanced our database discovery for MySQL and Oracle to identify the port on which a database instance is running on.
+Additionally, we enhanced our database discovery for MySQL and Oracle to identify the port on which a database instance is running.

 5. Device Deletion Log and Aging-Out